elastic/kibana/rfcs/text/0011_global_search.md

 );
 ```

-// TODO: expose on request handler context

 Notes:
+- A new `globalSearch` service will be exposed on core's `RequestHandlerContext` to wrap a `find` call with current request.
 - This API should be considered internal until we'll officially need to expose it for external consumers such as ChatOps.
 - Initial implementation will await for all results and then return them as a single response.
 As it's supported by
   the service, it could theoretically be possible to stream the results instead, however that makes the consumption of
-  the API more difficult.
-If this become important at some point, a new `/api/core/global_search/find/async` endpoint
+  the API from the client more difficult.
+If this become important at some point, a new `/api/core/global_search/find/async`
-  will be added.
+  endpoint could be added.

 ## Functional behavior